Safe Beyond the Horizon: Efficient Sampling-based MPC with Neural Control Barrier Functions: Related Work

 \section{Related Work}

 \textbf{Sampling-based MPC.} Sampling-based MPC has become a popular alternative to traditional MPC methods that use gradient-based solvers, in part due to the advent of parallel computing and the recent advances in GPU hardware.
-By not using gradients, sampling-based MPC can be applied to any problem without having specific requirements on the problem structure.
+As a gradient-free method, sampling-based MPC can be applied to any problem without requiring specific problem structures.
 MPPI \cite{InfoMPPI} is a popular sampling-based MPC approach that formulates a variational inference problem, then solves it in the case of the Gaussian distribution, having strong connections to stochastic optimal control \cite{TubeMPPI} and maximum entropy control \cite{so2022maximum}.
 Separately, the Cross-Entropy Method (CEM) \cite{rubinstein1999cross} has become popular in the reinforcement learning community \cite{wang2021variational}, in part due to its simplicity.
 Both approaches were recently shown to be part of the VIMPC family of MPC algorithms~\cite{okada2020variational}.
 Consequently, some works have looked at expanding the VIMPC family to include different choices of divergences \cite{wang2021variational} and sampling distributions beyond Gaussians \cite{lambert2020stein,okada2020variational}.

 \beforetextbf{}